mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/README.md

 # **_Nonna's Kitchen_**

 This project is my third Milestone Project for the [Code Institute](https://codeinstitute.net/) Full Stack Software Developer Diploma.
 This project is created to demonstate my ability to design and implement back-end functionality with the use of [Python3](https://www.python.org/download/releases/3.0/) and [Flask](https://flask.palletsprojects.com/en/1.1.x/).
-Data is stored in [MongoDB](https://www.mongodb.com/) a document-base database.
+Data is stored in [MongoDB](https://www.mongodb.com/) a document-based database.
 I will be following the CRUD principles Create, Read, Update and Delete.
 With this priciples I can allow the User to store and manipulate his recipes in the database.
 The deployed application can be accessed [here](https://nonna-kitchen-ms3.herokuapp.com/).

 ## **_UX_**
 ### **_Strategy / Site Owner story_**

 I have designed this website to allow the User to create, read, update and delete recipes.
 The main Users will be people that love cooking and like to try new recipes.
 The Users can come to the website anytime to view the recipes written by themselves or by other users.
-Without registering the casual User can only view other Users' recipes.
-If the User decides to register will be able to create, store, modify and delete his own recipes, basically creating his own recipe book.
+Without registering, the casual User can only view other Users' recipes.
+If the User decides to register they will be able to create, store, modify and delete their own recipes, basically creating their own recipe book.
 There will be also an Admin functionality only for maintenance purposes.
-I have also created this website, as for the Developer I can collect other's Users recipes and try them myself.
-The main type of recipes created by the Developer will be Italian but any other type of cusine is welcome.
+I have also created this website so that I can collect other Users' recipes and try them myself.
+The main type of recipes created by the Developer will be Italian but any other type of cuisine is welcome.

 #### **_Data schema_**
 The data is stored by using [MongoDB](https://www.mongodb.com/).
 The documents stored in collections in MongoDB are more flexible than SQL databases.
 Documents can be modified also during the development.
 I have created two collections.
 The first one is collection "recipes".
-This collection holds all the informations needed to prepare the recipes.
+This collection holds all the information needed to prepare the recipes.
 Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/database_recipes.jpg) to view a screenshot of the recipes collection.
 The second one is collection "Users".
 This collection will hold the username of the User and a password.
-Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/database_users.jpg) to view a screenshot of the users collection.
+Click [here](https://github.com/mattyImry/Nonna-s-Kitchen_MS3-Code-Institute/blob/master/media/database_users.jpg) to view a screenshot of the Users collection.
 The connection between the two collections is achived by the `key` "author" stored in the recipes collection which is the same as the `key` "username" in the users collection.
 This key will guarantee that every recipe created will be only connected to the user that created it.

 #### **_Security_**